Sharing the Ukrainian voice in Co.iki Residency, Tokyo

 By Beste Sevindik

-Co-iki residency is situated within the western part of Tokyo, Japan.
-Yoko Negami, the initiator of Co-iki, describes the venue as a typical Japanese house; with tatami floors and sliding doors in a residential area with lots of greenery.
-The house overlooks Sakura trees and farming grounds shared with the local residents, a special vista considering it is in a giant metropolitan city like Tokyo.
+Co.iki Residency is situated in the western part of Tokyo, Japan.
+Initiator Yoko Negami describes the venue as a typical Japanese house; featuring tatami floors and sliding doors, located in a residential area with plenty of greenery.
+It overlooks Sakura trees and farming grounds shared with the residents, providing a unique vista considering it is situated in a large metropolitan city like Tokyo.

-While picking a place for her residency within a residential area, Yoko admits that she had her own prejudices about how local Japanese people might react to foreign artists in their neighbourhood.
-Her worries disappeared after seeing how kind and welcoming her guests were received.
+While selecting a residential area for her residency, Yoko admits that she had prejudices about how local Japanese people might react to foreign artists in their neighbourhood.
+Her worries disappeared after witnessing how kind and welcoming her guests were received.
+These warm exchanges now seem to be transforming into a feeling of solidarity in the face of the Russian invasion of Ukraine.

 We didn't expect this war to happen, but we could still find ways to work together, even remotely